autisticvegan/practice/my-website/docs/Amazon stories/important ones/Have Backbone.md

 - uwu

-If you know something is going to work, you aren’t taking enough risk 70% is optimal knowledge level - -100x bets
+If you know something is going to work, you aren’t taking enough risk 70% is optimal knowledge level

-configs